ivanpustogarov/evasion-framework/README.md

 ## Building the evasion kernel

 Now we have the driver.
 In order to execute it, we need to load it into a kernel.
-The original msm kernel won't run inside Qemu due to hardware dependencies that Qemu does not have (see our paper for details).
-Vanilla Linux kernel is not going to work either because the driver depends on msm kernel.
+The original xiaomi kernel won't run inside Qemu due to hardware dependencies that Qemu does not have (see our paper for details).
+Vanilla Linux kernel is not going to work either because the driver depends on xiaomi kernel.
 Also the driver expects the peripheral it controls to be present (and Qemu does not have it).
 This is where our evasion kernel comes into play.
 It resolves all the dependencies in a generic way.

 Now we have the driver, in order to emuluate it, we need to load it to the evasion kernel.
 In order to increase the probability of successfully loading the driver, the evasion kernel needs to be as close to the driver's host kernel as much as possible.
 By running `make kernelversion` inside xiaomi kernel tree, we can see that it's version is `v4.9.117`.
 Thus we will use the evasion kernel based on vanilla kernel 4.9.117.

 The evasion kernel is a modification of the Linux vanilla kernel.
-In order safe space, we distribute patches that will make evasion kernel from the vanilla kernel.
+In order save space, we distribute patches that will make evasion kernel from the vanilla kernel.
 The patches for 4.9.117 are in `evasion-kernels/patches/4.9.117/`.
 First download the vanilla kernel, and apply the patch and copy missing files.

 ```
 $ cd evasion-kernels